KevinBian107/ensemble-imbalanced-data/README.md

 # Introduction
 [Back to Catalog](#content-for-this-project)

-This project demonstrate how we may draw insights from a highly imbalance data set using ensemble learning.
-Predictive model detecting user preference using **textual features** in combnation with other **numerical features** is the key first step prior to building a recommender system or doing any other further analysis.
-The challenge that is addressed in this project is related to the highly imbalance nature of the `recipe` data set that we are using.

-We are particularly interesting in predicting user preference (`rating` columns as target) using multiple numerical features and textual feature transformation (tfidf, pca, ...) with a homogenous ensemble learning method (random forest) multi-class classifier.
+Recipes and ratings play a pivotal role in our everyday lives, influencing various aspects from culinary experiences to social interactions.
+Predicting users' preferences is particularly crucial as it enables personalized experiences and enhances efficiency in content discovery.
+In our analysis, we focus on how to predict user preferences based on various numerical and textual features.
+Our approach involves employing advanced techniques such as TF-IDF transformation, PCA, and a homogenous ensemble learning method, specifically Random Forest, to construct a reliable multi-class classifier with more **robust** and **reliable** predictions even facing imbalanced datasets, ensuring **dependable predictions** in scenarios where data distribution is skewed.

 With the basics from this project moving forward, this project is building a foundation for:
-1. From a **practical perspective**, we can build recommender systems that can recommend better recipes to users to better fit their needs and appetite.
+1. From a **practical perspective**, we can build recommender systems that can recommend better recipes to users to better fit their needs and appetites with a much more **robust** and **reliable** system no matter how messy the training data is (usual real world data).
-2. From a **theoritical perspective**, this project provide understanding to an potential approach towards solving issues that is relevant with highly imbalanced data, which is quite often in **real word data**.
+2. From a **theoritical perspective**, this project provide understanding to an potential approach towards solving issues that is relevant to highly imbalanced data, which is quite often in **real-world data**.

-## Data Set Description
+## Data Description
-We can first look at the data frame that we will be working with in this project:
+We can first look at the original raw data frame that we will be working with in this project:

 This is the `recipe` raw data frame: